alexisolivo/Twitter-Sentiment-Analyser-in-Real-Time/README.md

 ```
 python producer.py
 ```
 #### Run the Kafka Consumer to consume data from Kafka and perform ML predictions using SparkML.
-The prediction results are stored to MongoDB cloud database.
+The prediction results are stored to MongoDB cloud database for visualisation.
 ```
 python consumer.py
 ```